jcuga/proxyblock/README.md

 # ProxyBlock
 A proxy that uses a whitelist/blacklist to block unwanted web content like ads, third party javascript, and other cruft.
+The proxy injects an iframe into web content to allow users to fine tune the proxy.

+This is a different take on blocking ads/tracking-javascript that does everything via a proxy instead of having a browser plugin.
+This is an interesting proof of concept that I had a lot of fun slapping together.

 Many websites may load much faster despite being run through a proxy since all the ads and other javascript/tracking cruft typically gets blocked out.
 Many sites may have some missing styles or features, but with enough configuring it can make for a much snappier web experience.